 Social and Economic Inequity

-Compared to most other Canadians, Inuit Nunangat experiences many social and economic inequities, such as poverty, less access to quality healthcare, and unemployment.
+Compared to most other Canadians, Inuit in Inuit Nunangat experience many social and economic inequities such as poverty, less access to quality healthcare, and unemployment.
 Creating social equity is essential to the prevention of suicide for Inuit in Canada.

 Traumatic Stress and Early Adversity